DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/angular/sign-up-form.md

-The DevExtreme Angular Sign Up Form template helps you incorporate an authentication form in your application.
+The DevExtreme Angular Sign Up Form template helps you implement a user registration workflow in your application.

 ## UI Components

-- DevExtreme Angular Form – displays contact properties as label/value pairs.
+- DevExtreme Angular Form – displays user properties as label/value pairs.

-- DevExtreme Angular Button - allows users to authorize.
+- DevExtreme Angular Button - allows users to submit credentials for registration.

 ## Usage Scenarios

-- Enter credentials.
+- Enter user credentials.

-- Authorize.

-- Go to 'Sign In'.
+- Register a user (create a new user account).